vesk4000/bm/_posts/2016-06-12-Will Bitcoin Block Reward Halving Prove an Improvement or an Impediment for Bitcoin.md

 published: true
 ---

 The Bitcoin block reward, currently at 25 bitcoins per block, will be reduced to half that number in early July 2016.
 This is a very significant event for every bitcoiner, and more so for every miner, because it impacts the price of bitcoin in many ways.
+More about <a href="/what-is-bitcoin-mining-difficulty/"> bitcoin mining can be read here</a>

 A number of leading miners have already expressed concerns about the next halving.
 According to them, the next halving could directly lead to serious long term negative consequences for Bitcoin.
 One such miner is Chandler Guo, who runs one of the largest bitcoin mining operations in the world as founder and head of Bitbank.
 BW.com, the mining company run by Guo, owns about 10% of bitcoin mining hashrate, which is a huge share for just one company and individual.
 According to Guo, the next halving is going to make a lot of hardware too costly to operate.